ghc-proposals/ghc-proposals/proposals/0000-numeric-underscores.rst

 Costs and Drawbacks
 -------------------
 * Implementation costs are mostly related to lexers.
 * Maintenance costs are related to compatibility.
-Compatibility can be handled with language extension like ``NumericUnderscores``.
+Compatibility can be handled with language extension of ``NumericUnderscores``.
 * I think the user's learning curve is not a problem.
 They will soon get used to it.
 * Syntax highlighting for text editors and code browsers is affected.